-Honoring the Legacy of Tom Beauchamp (1939-2025)
+IBC46 Honoring the Legacy of Tom Beauchamp (1939-2025) June 9-11, 2025

-In light of the passing of bioethics pioneer Tom Beauchamp on February 19, IBC46 will be held in his honor and will feature a panel in which distinguished colleagues – Professors
+In light of the passing of bioethics pioneer Tom Beauchamp on February 19, IBC46 was held in his honor and featured a panel in which distinguished colleagues – Professors LeRoy Walters, Madison Powers, Maggie Little, and Dan Sulmasy–reflected on his work and legacy.

 This world-famous course offers stimulating plenary lectures by eminent scholars and clinicians, followed by in-depth small-group discussions led by expert facilitators.